Philippe Barbier Nickel-Plated Table Lamp

 Manufacturer: Maison Barbier, Paris, France.

 Other versions: This Philippe Barbier nickel-plated table lamp exists with several different lampshade.
-Of this lamp only 1 version was made.
 Philippe Barbier designed many other lamps in this style.

 Nickel-plated is not chromed.
 Most of the Barbier lamps are nickel-plated.
 It gives a darker, more distinguished appearance than chrome.
-It is softer than chrome so they can’t be polished with steel wool.
+Nickel-plated is a softer metal than chrome so it can’t be polished with steel wool.

 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.